jasonsalas/deeptraffic/README.md

 Generally, though, the car learns to handle traffic obstacles fairly well.

 ### Further work
-Because this is a client-side implementation of a neural network, I wasn't able to use more advanced machine learning frameworks (Weka, H20, TensorFlow, etc.) to do grid search to optimize the hyperparameters.
-But manually turning the knobs is part of the educational process, so it's not a biggie.
+Because this is a client-side implementation of a neural network, I wasn't able to use more advanced machine learning frameworks (Weka, H20, TensorFlow, etc.) to do [grid search](https://en.m.wikipedia.org/wiki/Hyperparameter_optimization) to optimize the hyperparameters.
+But manually turning the knobs is part of the educational process, so it's no biggie.

+(Although [this insight by Ahmed El Deeb](https://medium.com/rants-on-machine-learning/smarter-parameter-sweeps-or-why-grid-search-is-plain-stupid-c17d97a0e881#.p6jaxm52l) is worth the read.)